Inwerpsel/use-theme-editor/README.md

 ## Demo

-> ⚠️The demo is currently **not always working** on GitHub Pages, while the build is being set up.

-> Currently, demos live inside of `/docs` just to make them work with GitHub Pages.

 > I used some open source page content that seemed ok to use.
 If you're the owner of some of this content and would like to have it removed / updated, please let me know in a [new issue](https://github.com/Inwerpsel/use-theme-editor/issues/new) on this repo.